Trusted

 The value of all assets — digital or conventional — is determined by market dynamics.
 DOGE is not an exception to that reality, and its value is inherently based on supply and demand.

 However, unlike Bitcoin, which is by design a deflationary asset due to its limited supply, DOGE has no such hard cap.
 Therefore, its demand has to be constantly on the up for it to sustain (and grow) its value.
-While the DOGE price has been historically stuck at a fraction of a penny, a real breakthrough came in early 2021 when the price jumped around 7,000%.
+While DOGE has been historically stuck at a fraction of a penny, a real breakthrough came in early 2021 when the price jumped around 7,000%.

 What was even more striking is that retail investors alone caused that massive spike after the world’s richest person, Elon Musk, started showering praises on Dogecoin (sometimes at the expense of Bitcoin).